3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;Yes I'm thinking about her now

 &nbsp;   A           <a class="rojo">G</a>
-&nbsp;Every little thing she does
+&nbsp;Every Little Thing she does
 &nbsp;              A
 &nbsp;She does for me, yeah
 &nbsp;   A               <a class="rojo">G</a>